PA Buses Headed To The 2019 March For Life

 HARRISBURG – Pro lifers are gearing up for the 2019 March for Life in Washington, DC.
 Thousands of individuals and families from all over the United States, as well as our region, will make a public statement in support of women and unborn children and in opposition to abortion.
 The march is on Friday, January 18.
 The 2019 theme is “Unique from Day One: Pro-Life is Pro-Science.”
 Many buses will be leaving from Pennsylvania to go to the 46th annual march with some going the day before to attend the Youth Rally.
 PA Family Institute has a listing of buses heading to Washington from across the Commonwealth.
-You can access the bus list by clicking on the banner below or you can call PFI at 1-800-FAMILY-1.
-WDAC and Bob Neff Tours will have buses leaving from Lancaster & York to the march.
-For information and to register for those buses, call Bob Neff Tours at 717-397-0000.
+You can access the bus list by clicking on the banner below or you can call them at 1-800-FAMILY-1.

 - Home